RonelSutabinto/ShepherdPOS.Web/README.md

 This project intends to streamline the operation of any retail businesses by means of better reporting and monitoring of more recent data.

-Try out this comprehensive knowledge on Onion Architecture in ASP.NET Core with CQRS tutorials.
+Applied clean archetecture software development.
+You try comprehensive knowledge on Onion Architecture in ASP.NET Core with CQRS tutorials.

 https://codewithmukesh.com/blog/onion-architecture-in-aspnet-core/#google_vignette